Bachelor of Arts Theology and Religious Studies

 All new first-year applicants to St. Scholastica will be awarded either the Benedictine Scholarship or the Access Award, upon admission to the College.

-100% of traditional incoming undergraduates receive some type of financial aid.
+100% of traditional incoming undergraduates receive some type of scholarships.
 The average for scholarships, grants and/or loans is $31,841.

 Are You Looking for a Face-to-Face (on-campus) Experience?